-The U.S. writer David Vladeck has advocated a rule of strict liability for harm produced by artificial intelligence, using autonomous vehicles as an example.
-86 Under strict liability, it is not necessary to prove fault on the part of a defendant, only causation and damage.
+Strict liability removes the need to prove fault on the part of a defendant.
+Only causation and damage need to be proven to establish liability.
+An early advocate for a rule of strict liability for harm produced by artificial intelligence was the U.S. writer David Vladeck, using autonomous vehicles as an example.
 Vladeck and other proponents of strict liability acknowledge that it can be impossible to trace a failure by an autonomous device like a self-driving car to navigate correctly to a manufacturing or design defect, or another kind of human-caused fault like a programming error.
 They also take note that autonomous devices can be safer than human-controlled ones, so that their performance can be held to a higher standard.
-They proceed from this to the proposition that the concept of fault should be set aside entirely, and liability should be based instead purely on policy considerations.
+They proceed from this to the proposition that the concept of fault should be set aside entirely, and liability should be based instead on policy considerations.